postgrespro/pg_probackup/Documentation.md

     - Make sure the parameter `max_wal_senders` is set high enough to leave at least one session available for the backup process.
     - Set the parameter `wal_level` to be higher than `minimal`.

-If you are going to take PAGE backups in STREAM mode, you also have to configure WAL archiving as explained in the section called “Setting up Archive Backups”.
+If you are going to take PAGE backups in STREAM mode, you also have to configure WAL archiving as explained in the section called [Setting up continuous WAL archiving](#setting-up-continuous-wal-archiving).

-Once these steps are complete, you can start taking FULL, PAGE, or DELTA backups from the master server in STREAM mode.
+Once these steps are complete, you can start taking FULL, PAGE, DELTA and PTRACK backups in STREAM mode.

+>NOTE: Even if [continuous WAL archiving](#setting-up-continuous-wal-archiving) is set up, you may still take STREAM backups.
+It may be useful in some rare cases, such as backup from stale standby.

-###### Setting up ARCHIVE Backups
+#### Setting up continuous WAL archiving
-To set up the cluster for archive backups, complete the following steps:
+ARCHIVE backups require [continious WAL archiving](#https://www.postgresql.org/docs/current/continuous-archiving.html) to be enabled.
+To set up continious archiving in the cluster, complete the following steps:
 - Configure the following parameters in postgresql.conf to enable continuous archiving on the PostgreSQL server:
     - Make sure the `wal_level` parameter is higher than 'minimal'.
     - Set the `archive_mode` parameter.
 If you are configuring backups on master, `archive_mode` must be set to `on`.
 To perform archiving on standby, set this parameter to `always`.
-    - Set the archive_command variable, as follows: archive_command = 'pg_probackup archive-push -B backup_dir --instance instance_name [remote_backup_options] --wal-file-path %p --wal-file-name %f
+    - Set the `archive_command` parameter, as follows: archive_command = 'pg_probackup archive-push -B backup_dir --instance instance_name [remote_options] --wal-file-path %p --wal-file-name %f
-        where `backup_dir` and `instance_name` refer to the already initialized backup catalog instance for this database cluster and optional parameters [remote_backup_options](#remote-backup-options) should be used to archive WAL on remote machine.
+        Where **backup_dir** and **instance_name** refer to the already initialized **backup catalog** instance for this database cluster and optional parameters [remote_options](#remote-options) should be used to archive WAL to the remote machine.

-Once these steps are complete, you can start taking FULL, PAGE, or DELTA backups from the master server in ARCHIVE mode.
+Once these steps are complete, you can start taking FULL, PAGE, DELTA and PTRACK backups in ARCHIVE mode.

->NOTE: Instead of using `archive_mode` and `archive_command` parameters you may opt for [pg_receivewal](https://www.postgresql.org/docs/current/app-pgreceivewal.html).
-In this case pg_receivewal `-D directory` option should point to backup_dir/wal/instance_name directory, also WAL compression done be pg_receivewal is supported by pg_probackup.
-Only using pg_receivewal `zero data loss` archive strategy can be achieved.
+>NOTE: Instead of `archive_mode`+`archive_command` method you may opt to use the utility [pg_receivewal](https://www.postgresql.org/docs/current/app-pgreceivewal.html).
+In this case pg_receivewal `-D directory` option should point to 'backup_dir/wal/instance_name' directory.
+WAL compression that could be done by pg_receivewal is supported by pg_probackup. `Zero data loss` archive strategy can be achieved only by using `pg_receivewal`.

-###### Backup from Standby
+#### Backup from Standby

 For PostgreSQL 9.6 or higher, pg_probackup can take backups from a standby server.
 This requires the following additional setup:

-- On the replica server, set the parameter `hot_standby` to `on`.
+- On the standby server, set the parameter `hot_standby` to `on`.
 - On the master server, set the parameter `full_page_writes` to `on`.
 - To perform STREAM backup on standby, complete all steps in section [Setting up STREAM Backups](#setting-up-stream-backups)
-- To perform ARCHIVE backup on standby, complete all steps in section [Setting up ARCHIVE Backups](#setting-up-archive-backups)
+- To perform ARCHIVE backup on standby, complete all steps in section [Setting up continuous WAL archiving](#setting-up-continuous-wal-archiving)

-Once these steps are complete, you can start taking FULL, PAGE, or DELTA backups from the standby server.
+Once these steps are complete, you can start taking FULL, PAGE, DELTA or PTRACK Backups backups of appropriate WAL delivery method, ARCHIVE or STREAM, from the standby server.

 >NOTE: Backup from the standby server has the following limitations:
 - If the standby is promoted to the master during backup, the backup fails.
 - All WAL records required for the backup must contain sufficient full-page writes.
 This requires you to enable full_page_writes on the master, and not to use a tool like pg_compresslog as archive_command to remove full-page writes from WAL files.

-###### Setting up PTRACK Backups
+#### Setting up PTRACK Backups

 If you are going to use PTRACK backups, complete the following additional steps:
 - Set the parameter `ptrack_enable` to `on`.